Alan of Galloway: Assessment

 Dundrennan Abbey, the site of Alan's interment, was likely founded by his paternal great-grandfather.

 Throughout his career, Alan appears to have moved seamlessly between the native Gaelic environment of Galloway, and the Frankish cultural environment of the English and Scottish royal courts.
 In this respect, Alan followed in his father's footsteps, who first appears in records under forms of the native Gaelic name Lochlainn, before adopting forms of the continental Roland.
 In fact, Alan's own name may also be evidence of Frankish influence on his family.
 Surviving charters concerning Alan's lordship reveal that his dependants were almost exclusively drawn from the Frankish milieu.
 Few of these sources concern Galloway specifically, however, and not one concerns the ancestral Gallovidian patrimony.
 Comparatively more charter evidence survives documenting the holdings of his cousin, Donnchad, who ruled nearby Carrick.
 In contrast to the acta concerning Alan, these sources reveal that many of Donnchad's dependants were drawn from the native aristocracy, which could be evidence that Alan's lordship in Galloway followed a similar course.

 Counter-seal of Roger de Quincy, a son-in-law and successor of Alan.

 Although it is debatable to what extent the dramatic events of 1230–1231 influenced Alexander's break-up of Galloway, Alan's standing in the king's service diminished after 1231 and starkly contrasted that of the royal steward, Walter fitz Alan.
 As the lord of Renfrew, North Kyle and Bute, and allied in marriage to the nearby earls of Carrick and Lennox, the steward was the most powerful Scottish magnate in the Clyde region after Alan.
-Whilst Alan's career declined, the climb of the steward's steward's standing can be gauged with his reception of the office of Justiciar of Scotia and his continued consolidation of Cowal.
+Whilst Alan's career declined, the climb of the steward's standing can be gauged with his reception of the office of Justiciar of Scotia and his continued consolidation of Cowal.
 Alexander, therefore, appears to have turned from Alan to Walter fitz Alan, entrusting the latter with the task of imposing royal authority further west into Argyll.

 One of several seals known to have been utilised by Alan.

 The sheer scale of the military resources at Alan's disposal was remarkable, as indicated by John's request of one thousand of Alan's best warriors, and by the sheer size of his galley-fleet of 1230–1231.
 As a native kindred of Gaelic heritage, Alan's family was remarkable for its religious foundations and endowments.
-Alan himself endowed St Andrew's Priory, in Northampton, where his father was interred.
+Alan himself endowed St Andrew's Priory in Northampton, where his father was interred.
 In 1218, Alan founded Tongland Abbey, a Premonstratensian religious house in Galloway, He went on a pilgrimage to Canterbury in 1220, accompanied by Walter fitz Alan, and Robert de Brus, Lord of Annandale.
 There they observed the translation of the remains of St Thomas of Canterbury on 7 July, marking the martyred saint's jubilee.
 In fact, Alan's Morville ancestors were closely related to Hugh de Morville, one of the saint's killers, and this relationship may partly account for Alan's pious journey.